-TimeEstimate = 900 s: The Soc estimate is based on the last 900 seconds (15 minutes).
+TimeEstimate= 900 s: The Soc estimate is based on the last 900 seconds (15 minutes).
+If you have installed a shunt and calibrated BMS4S you can probably shorten this time.
+Then 300 s (5 min) might be good.

 TimeBeep= 300 ms: each beep will be 300 ms long.
 If you have a really loud beeper you might want to shorten this to achieve a bearable sound level.
+Affects Beep output port.

-TimeRelay= 300 ms: when the bi-stable relay is operated it is done with a 300 ms long pulse
+TimeRelay= 300 ms: when the bi-stable relay is operated it is done with a 300 ms long pulse.
+Affects the Load OFF and Load ON outputs (and Charge On and All-OFF if WorkMode 1024 is enabled).

 TimeprecharGe= 0 s: if you have equipment with high start-up current you might want to pre-charge them before operating the relay.
 If you set this timer between 1 and 10 s you will get a pulse to use for a small relay with a resistor parallel to the real relay that will soft-start the equipment.
-This pulse comes on either the port "Osup" or "BC1", see command wm=nnnn.
+This pulse comes on the port "PreCharge".